im6h/im6h/README.md

 I'm a Software/Backend developer.
 I'm from Viet Nam, living in Ha Noi and working at Agiletech.

 - 🔭 I’m working on Typescript, Javascript, NestJS.
-- 🌱 I’m learning Rust, Go.
+- 🌱 I’m learning become Data Enginneer.

 ## 🔧 Technologies & Tools: